Primorsky Stage of the Mariinsky Theater in Vladivostok

 Published: November 27, 2014

-Apart from the Golden Bridge (Золотой мост) and Russian Bridge (Русский мост), the Theater of Opera and Ballet is without a doubt one of the more impressive structures built in preparation for the 2012 APEC summit in Vladivostok.
+Apart from the Golden Bridge (Золотой мост) and Russian Bridge (Русский мост), the Primorsky Stage of the Mariinsky Theater in Vladivostok is without a doubt one of the more impressive structures built in preparation for the 2012 APEC summit in Vladivostok.
 Crossing the Golden Bridge going away from the city center, the theater comes into view from its promontory overlooking the bridge and bay below.
 The giant glass panel façade is uniquely sleek in a town where ‘heritage’ generally triumphs over ‘hip’.
 Having passed the building many times in route to other destinations and even spent an afternoon wandering around its premises during the opening of the city-wide 2014 Pacific Meridian (Меридианы тихого) film festival, I was well past ready to experience the grandeur within by the time November arrived.
 Thankfully, my long-awaited opportunity arrived with the opening of the Festival of the 15 Symphonies of Dmitri Shostakovich (Фестиваль 15 симфоний Димитрия Шостаковича) on November fourth.

 The theater as one ascends the stairs